cynthiablee/blockchain-to-spreadsheet/README.md

 Twitter user @mims (Christopher Mims) for [the suggestion](https://twitter.com/mims/status/968967786130300928) to make a "browser extension that replaces "blockchain" with "mulitple copies of a giant Excel spreadsheet."
 For example, "multiple copies of a giant excel spreadsheet to revolutionize journalism."

-Thanks to Christopher Ingraham for the [tutorial and template code](https://9to5google.com/2015/06/14/how-to-make-a-chrome-extensions/) for this project!
+Thanks to Tom Maxwell for the [tutorial and template code](https://9to5google.com/2015/06/14/how-to-make-a-chrome-extensions/) for this project!

 Enjoy!